nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `org.nuxeo.cmis.elasticsearch`

-**Since Nuxeo 7.2**

-Since Nuxeo 7.2\.
 To send the CMISQL queries to Elasticsearch, set to true.

 **Default Value**